 Job seekers with criminal records have some legal rights.
 Federal and state laws place some limits on how employers can use these records in making job decisions.
-Illinois law protects applicants from certain questions about their criminal records.
+Illinois law also has important protections for applicants with a criminal history.

 Two federal laws provide some protections for applicants with criminal records.
 The Fair Credit Reporting Act (FCRA) addresses the issue of accuracy.
 Criminal background checks may include errors, such as incomplete information (for example, failing to report that the person was exonerated of a crime or that charges were dropped), misclassification of crimes, information on convictions that have been expunged, multiple listings of the same offense, and even records that belong to someone else entirely.